solodev/cloud-documentation/src/pages/index.md

 # Pages Overview

-The pages overview is a dashboard where you can view and add pages and sites.
+The pages overview is a where you can view and add pages and sites.
 Pages are individual web pages focused on a single topic whereas a site is a website comprised of multiple pages.

 1. Main left nav to access the pages overview, page listings and sites
 2. Click on this card to add a new page